-Red flags for potential investment fraud in "Prime Bank" programs include claims of “risk free” returns as high as 40 percent in a short-term offering.
+Red flags for potential investment fraud in Prime Bank programs include claims of risk-free returns as high as 40 percent in a short-term offering.
 Promoters may falsely claim the securities are backed by major banks or international finance organizations such as the World Bank or Federal Reserve.

-So-called "advance fee" scams are prevalent on the internet.
+Advance fee scams are prevalent on the internet.
 They are also known as “419” scams, in reference to the relevant section of the criminal code in Nigeria where many of these schemes originate.
 Fraudsters solicit victims by promising to share a large sum of money, in return for an up-front payment.

 Fraud schemes that launder money through complex webs of corporate shells make it more difficult – but not impossible – for investigators and tax officials to trace the flow of funds.
 Shutting down the ‘shell game’ is essential for fraud victims seeking restitution and financial recovery.

 Perpetrators of affinity frauds seek to manipulate and leverage the high level of trust among tight-knit and insular communities, using word-of-mouth referrals to recruit members into pyramid schemes and similar investment frauds.